Recommended links for student teachers X

 about it (assuming that your teenager is willing), first assess their ability to accurately decode pseudo-words, their alphabet code knowledge free tests here (scroll down).
 The vast majority of poor readers have big gaps in their knowledge of the alphabet code, especially the advanced code.
 In addition, struggling readers are prone to guessing whilst reading, using a mixture of inefficient strategies.
-These unhelpful strategies are the result of past teaching methods (see- mixed methods) and need to be replaced by a phonic-based, left to right, all-through-the-word decoding reflex.
+These unhelpful strategies are the result of past teaching methods (see- mixed methods) and need to be replaced by a phonics-based, left to right, all-through-the-word decoding reflex.
 An intensive, remedial programme which rapidly and systematically teaches the English Alphabet Code along with decoding and encoding skills, is likely to be necessary.
 You may decide to take this on yourself.
 Use